 The Organization: Large Desktop as a Service (DaaS) Provider with Over 1,000 customers

-The new DaaS hybrid model presented visibility challenges, specifically due to the distributed nature of the infrastructure.
-An Azure-hosted DaaS monitoring technology was required that would allow them to manage the DaaS hosted on-premises and the new cloud-hosted desktop workloads differently.
+The new Citrix DaaS hybrid model presented visibility challenges, specifically due to the distributed nature of the infrastructure.
+An Azure-hosted Citrix DaaS monitoring technology was required that would allow them to manage the DaaS hosted on-premises and the new cloud-hosted Citrix desktop workloads differently.
 Understanding DaaS desktop resource utilization was necessary on premises to ensure performance was optimal.

-As a result of the success they had with Goliath, combined the flexible dynamic nature of the platform, this desktop as a service provider felt that it would be the perfect fit for their hybrid DaaS cloud initiative which meant extending the product to monitor Azure DaaS availability and performance.
+As a result of the success they had with Goliath, combined with the flexible dynamic nature of the platform, this desktop as a service provider felt that it would be the perfect fit for their hybrid Citrix DaaS cloud initiative which meant extending the product to monitor Azure DaaS availability and performance.
 As shown below, Goliath Performance Monitor allows you to manage your entire infrastructure, regardless of platform or location.

 Real-Time Alerting on Resource Consumption for Microsoft Azure

 When hosting workloads in the cloud, priorities are different.
 An example of this is resource utilization.
-When resources are on-premises we want to make sure that they not constrained which would result in poor end user experience.
+When resources are on premises, we want to make sure that they not constrained which would result in poor end-user experience.
 There are also physical limitations on the availability of resources and the business needs to know in advance when a capital investment needs to be made.

 However, in the cloud, managing resource utilization is more about consumption and managing costs.
-This is because resources are almost unlimited, but are paid for based on usage.
-Goliath for Azure monitoring allowed the DaaS provider to dynamically assign policies to workload based on location and use-case in a single click.
+This is because resources are almost unlimited but are paid for based on usage.
+Goliath for Azure monitoring allowed the DaaS provider to dynamically assign policies to workload based on location and use case in a single click.
 This means they can assign rules based on need, as resources are relocated from the datacenter to the cloud.
 An example of this is below.

 Managing Dynamic Workloads Out-Of-The-Box

-Another requirement for the service provider was that the Azure monitoring solution needed to provide a fast time to value.
+Another requirement for the service provider was that the Azure monitoring solution needed to provide a fast time-to-value.
 Their timeline to move to Azure was aggressive and the need to have visibility was immediate.
 Goliath delivered by having inbuilt out-of-the-box rules and capabilities for supporting and monitoring Microsoft Azure workloads as showing in the image below.

 This also allowed them to see, if an issue did sneak up on them throughout the gradual process of on-premises to cloud deployment transitioning, where the issue may have been sourced.
-They could make active correlations between end user performance (with singularly located alerts, reports, and dashboards that provide direct end user session metrics) and data being pulled by the Goliath Performance Monitor’s complete visibility of the key performance indicators existing at a utilization level for Microsoft Azure.
+They could make active correlations between end-user performance (with singularly located alerts, reports and dashboards that provide direct end-user session metrics) and data being pulled by the Goliath Performance Monitor’s complete visibility of the key performance indicators existing at a utilization level for Microsoft Azure.